Then I revert to my list of books I want to read, dig one of those out and no, none of them will work either.

 The book Life in a Jar: The Irena Sendler Project

-We've all heard of Oskar Schindler (Schindler's List), who is credited with saving 1,200 Jews during the war.
+We've all heard of Oskar Schindler (Schindler's List

 Irena Sendler saved over 2,500 Jewish children from the Warsaw Ghetto, but most people had never heard of her (including me) until a group of teenage girls in Kansas came across her story and brought it to light.